Gladys Adventure

 Coffee Tour/Waterfalls Hike

 We offer a very popular half day cultural/ acclimatization tour.
 This tour visits a small village just outside of Kilimanjaro National Park boundary.
 We will tour a small coffee farm and you will learn from a local guide about the cultivation and processing of coffee.
 You will also learn about the history and customs of the local Chagga tribe.
 There will be hiking at a waterfalls and even a chance for a swim if you like.
 The local women will prepare a lunch consisting of traditional Chagga foods.
 Included in this tour is private transportation, local fees and taxes, English speaking guide, lunch and drinking water.
 Good shoes for hiking are needed since to get to the waterfalls involves some steep terrain.
-Athletic shoes are ok, sandals are not.
+Athletic shoes are ok, flip-flops or shoes without much stability are not.
 There will be a chance for a short swim so a swimsuit underneath your clothes and a towel would be good items to bring.
 This trip offers some exercise after your long flight but not so much as to tire you out for the climb.

 Prices (quoted in USD) 1 person participating: $120, 2 people: $81/person, 3 people: $69/person, 4+ people: $50/person